mafleming/RayTracerChallenge/README.md

 31-May-2019.
 Added Radial Gradient and Blend patterns.
 Patterns can now be nested, allowing patterns in place of simple color in the pattern specification.

+4-June-2019.
+Added Perlin Noise function and used it to create two new patterns, Perlin and Perlin Gradient.